Pubs and Suds

 India Pelican Ale" and Kiwanda Cream Ale" taking bronze medals at the Great American Beer Festival 2001.
 Darrin does it again for 2005 at the GABF.
 Small Brew Pub of the year, Gold for Kiwanda cream ale and Silver's medals for both Doryman's Dark and McPelican Scottish style!

 The Wet Dog Cafe & Astoria Brewing Co.
 Located on 11th street in Astoria Oregon, right on the water front overlooking the Columbia river, this place has some fine Ales to check out.
 It is in an old warehouse with high open beam construction.
-While sipping on a pint of Stout or maybe the Bi-Centennial IPA, you have a nice view of the river and are right on the trolley car route that runs up and down the water front in the summer.
-They have pool tables, darts and even shuffleboard here, as well as a stage set up for live bands.
+While sipping on a pint of Kick Ass Stout or maybe the Awesome Solar Dog IPA, you have a nice view of the river and are right on the trolley car route that runs up and down the water front in the summer.
+The head brewer, John Dalgren has been there for awhile now.
+He even took time off to brush up on brewing technique and apprenticed with the crew at Hops Urban Brewery, which gave him great new ideas and expertise in the brew house.
 It's a nice stop on your way to the coast.
 No web site yet but if your in Astoria, just turn on 11th street and drive a couple of blocks toward the river, you can't miss it!
-Also there is a fresh sea food store right across from the Wet Dog, on the water front.
-They receive fresh seafood right off commercial fishing boats that tie up to their dock, and sell it to you in their little store front. ( It don't get much fresher then that!)

 Bridgeport Brewery.
 Portland, Oregon